vmprof/vmprof-python/docs/faq.rst

 * **My Windows profile is malformed?**: Please ensure that you open the file in binary mode.
 Otherwise Windows will transform `\n` to `\r\n`.

+* **Do I need to install libunwind?**: Usually not.
+We ship python wheels that bundle libunwind shared objects.
+If you install vmprof from source, then you need to install the development headers of your distribution.
+OSX ships libunwind per default.
+If your pip version is really old it does not pull wheels and it will end up compiling from source.